OK Go: Oh No and You're Not Alone (2005–2008)

-In support of Oh No, the band toured extensively, sharing dates with bands such as Death Cab For Cutie, Panic! at the Disco, Kaiser Chiefs, and Snow Patrol, as well as a slew of special performances including free shows on New Year's Eve in New York City's Times Square and in the parking lot before the University of Michigan vs Michigan State University football game, and festivals such as the Edinburgh Fringe Festival, Bennicassim in Spain, Formoz Festival in Taiwan, Summer Sonic in Japan, and Incheon Pentaport in South Korea.
+The band toured extensively to support Oh No, sharing dates with Death Cab For Cutie, Panic! at the Disco, Kaiser Chiefs, and Snow Patrol.
+They did special performances, including free shows on New Year's Eve in New York City's Times Square and in the parking lot before the University of Michigan-vs.-Michigan State University football game They played festivals such as the Edinburgh Fringe Festival, Bennicassim in Spain, Formoz Festival in Taiwan, Summer Sonic in Japan, and Incheon Pentaport in South Korea.

 On November 7, 2006, after the success of the "Here It Goes Again" video, the band released a deluxe DVD version of the album.
-The DVD contains a documentary on the making of the album, the four official Capitol Records videos, a video of the band's appearance on Chic-a-Go-Go, a 'super cut' of the hundreds of fan versions of the "A Million Ways" dance, a behind-the-scenes video of the making of the "Here It Goes Again", rehearsals for the 2006 MTV Video Music Awards, an acoustic performance of "What to Do," a video for "There's A Fire" featuring video game characters, a dance booth version of "Don't Ask Me," and live versions of "Do What You Want" and "You're So Damn Hot."
+The DVD contains a documentary on the making of the album, the four official Capitol Records videos, a video of the band's appearance on Chic-a-Go-Go, a "super cut" of the hundreds of fan versions of the "A Million Ways" dance, a behind-the-scenes video of the making of "Here It Goes Again", rehearsals for the 2006 MTV Video Music Awards, an acoustic performance of "What to Do", a video for "There's A Fire" featuring video game characters, a dance booth version of "Don't Ask Me”, and live versions of "Do What You Want" and "You're So Damn Hot".

 After visiting New Orleans in 2007, the band returned to record an EP with New Orleans funk rock band Bonerama and producer Mark Nevers, to raise money for musicians who were still displaced by the 2005 Hurricane Katrina.
 The EP, entitled You're Not Alone, was released on Mardi Gras, February 5, 2008.
-The title is taken from a line in David Bowie's "Rock 'n' Roll Suicide," a cover of which appears on the EP, along with renditions of Bob Dylan's "I Shall Be Released" and three songs from "Oh No." The EP was sold exclusively through iTunes and raised over $40,000, which helped buy a new home for New Orleans musician Al "Carnival Time" Johnson in the Musicians Village.
-Johnson, who sings on "I Will Be Released," the final song on the EP, moved into his new home in December 2008.
-In support of the EP, OK Go and Bonearama played two benefit shows, one on January 11, 2008, at Tipitina's in New Orleans, and the other on February 2, 2008, at the 9:30 Club in Washington DC, which was streamed live by NPR and featured on a subsequent NPR podcast.
+The title is taken from a line in David Bowie's "Rock 'n' Roll Suicide", a cover of which appears on the EP, along with renditions of Bob Dylan's "I Shall Be Released" and three songs from Oh No. The EP was sold through iTunes and raised over $40,000, which helped buy a new home for New Orleans musician Al "Carnival Time" Johnson in the Musicians Village.
+Johnson, who sings on "I Will Be Released", the final song on the EP, moved into his new home in December 2008.
+In support of the EP, OK Go and Bonearama played benefit shows on January 11, 2008, at Tipitina's in New Orleans, and on February 2, 2008, at the 9:30 Club in Washington, D.C.
+The D.C. show was streamed live by NPR and featured on a subsequent NPR podcast.